hmrc/hmrc-frontend/src/components/new-tab-link/README.md

-# Open a link in a new window or tab
+# Open a link in a new tab

 A link that opens a new tab or window.